MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ### Delivery Optimization

 Delivery Optimization is used to reduce bandwidth consumption by sharing the work of downloading supported packages among multiple endpoints.
-Delivery Optimization is a self-organizing distributed cache that enables clients to download those packages from alternate sources (such as other peers on the network) in addition to the traditional Internet-based servers.
+Delivery Optimization is a self-organizing distributed cache that enables clients to download those packages from alternate sources, like peers on the network.
+These peer sources supplement the traditional Internet-based servers.
 You can find out about all the settings available for Delivery Optimization and what types of downloads are supported at [Delivery Optimization for Windows 10 updates](/windows/deployment/update/waas-delivery-optimization).

 To apply Delivery Optimization settings, create an Intune [Delivery Optimization profile](/mem/intune/configuration/delivery-optimization-settings) or a settings catalog profile.